magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 the contents are stored in case it decides to do so in the future.
 Once both sides have sent and received a `please` message, the side determines whether it is the leader or the follower.
-~~Both sides also compare `accepted-versions` fields to choose the best mutually-compatible version to use: they should always pick the same one.~~ TODO that field is not part of the Python implementation ~piegames

 ### Establishing a Dilation connection

 Then both sides begin the connection process by opening listening sockets and sending `connection-hint` messages for each one.
-After a slight delay they will also open connections to the Transit Relay of their choice and produce hints for it too.
+After a slight delay they will also open connections to the Transit Relay(s) of their choice and produce hints for it too.
 The receipt of inbound hints (on both sides) will trigger outbound connection attempts.
 The hints are encoded as described in the Transit protocol.
 (TODO specify the exact encoding, give examples ~piegames)

-Some of these connections may succeed, and the Leader decides which to use (via an in-band signal on the established connection).
+Some of these connections may succeed, and the Leader decides which to use (via an in-band signal on the established connection, see "key confirmation message" below).
-The others are dropped.
+Both sides then drop all other connection attempts and close them.

 If something goes wrong with the established connection and the Leader decides a new one is necessary, the Leader will send a `reconnect` message over the Wormhole.